samuelnono/samuelnono/README.md

 🎶 Outside of Tech

-I’m also a musician and storyteller.
-Whether I’m working with data or writing music, I care about intention, creativity, and meaning.
+I’m also a musician, huge sports enthusiast and storyteller.
+Whether I’m working with data, playing Soccer or writing music, I care about intention, creativity, and meaning.
-For me, analysis and art aren’t opposites — they’re different ways of understanding the human experience.
+For me, analysis, hobbies and art are alligned — they’re different ways of understanding the human experience.

 ---